jacksight/xina520_official_jailbreak/-REMOVE.md

 # How to remove TrollStore alongside XinaA15
 If you wish to fully remove EVERYTHING that you needed to install XinaA15, then we'll be uninstalling TrollStore too, follow the guide below:

-1. After uninstalling XinaA15, open TrollStore, the GTA Car Tracker app, or your persistence helper.
+1. After uninstalling XinaA15, open TrollStore, the GTA Car Tracker app, or your persistence helper. **You only need to choose one.**

 2. In TrollStore, tap Settings, scroll down, and tap `Uninstall TrollStore`, you may choose to Preserve or Uninstall your apps alongside TrollStore.